Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Factor Based Estimation of the Treatment Effects

 We will provide a distribution theory for estimates of the individual and average treatment effect without assuming a missing data mechanism.
 Indeed, when potential outcome is assumed to have a factor structure, estimation of treatment effect is very much related to factor analysis with missing data in which the outcomes for the treated group had they not been treated are the missing values to be recovered.
 Let $x_{it}$ be a $K\times 1$ vector of observed covariates.
 Let $D_{it}$ be the treatment indicator for individual $i$ is treated in period $t$.
 Then

 where $F_t$ is $r\times 1$ vector of latent common factors.
 This is precisely the interactive fixed effect model developed in \citet{bai-ecma:09} where $C_{it}=\Lambda_i^\prime F_t$ is interactive fixed effect.
-We only observe $Y_{it}(1)$ on the treated and thus need to impute their potential outcomes had they not been treated.
-In the terminology of the previous section, we have no data for the \textsc{miss} block of $Y(0)$:
+The covariates $x_{it}$ also helps control for known sources of missingness and allows for more general missing patterns.
+We only observe $Y_{it}(1)$ on the treated and thus need to impute the corresponding counterfactual outcome in the absence of treatment.
+In the terminology of the previous section, we now have:

 \paragraph{Algorithm ATT-TW:} \begin{itemize} \item[1] (IFE): Interactive fixed effect estimation of $\beta$ using observations in the control group.
 Let $ R$ be $T\times N$ matrix of residuals where $ R_{it}=y_{it}-x_{it}^\prime\hat\beta$ \item[2] (\textsc{tw}): Estimate $F$ from $ R_{\text{tall}}$ and $\Lambda$ from the $ R_{\text{wide}}$; compute $\tilde C=\tilde F_{\text{tall}}\tilde H_{miss}\tilde\Lambda_{\text{wide}}\pr$ and $\tilde C^+=\tilde F^+\tilde\Lambda^+\pr.$ \item[3] Predict $Y_{\text{miss}}(0)$ \begin{itemize} \item[a.] replace the $(i,t)$th entry in $Y_{\text{miss}}(0)$ by $\hat Y_{it}(0) = x_{it}'\hat \beta + \tilde C_{it}$, OR \item[b.] replace the $(i,t)$th entry in $Y_{\text{miss}}(0)$ by $ \hat Y_{it}(0) = x_{it}'\hat \beta + \tilde C_{it}^+.$ \end{itemize} \item[4] Compute the average treatment effect $\widehat{\theta} _{t}=\frac{1}{N_1}\sum_{i\in \mathcal T}\hat\theta_{it}$. \end{itemize} The analysis to follow assumes re-estimation of the factors and so takes $\hat C_{it}=\tilde C_{it}^+$ from (3b).